afromatt6288/Mythical-Creature-Selector-Caretaker/README.md

     answers, creatures, creatureInteractions, questions, users, userAnswers, userCreatures.

 Done...
 Have a Many-to-Many Relationship
-    The userCreatures table acts as a join table to let Users have many Creatures, and Creatures to have many users.
+    #1.
+The userCreatures table lets Users have many Creatures, and Creatures to have many users.
+    #2.
+The userAnswers table lets Users have many Answers, and Answers have many Users.

 Include a ReadMe file that has
     An Overview about what your project is about